-This draft version of the purpose and need chapter was provided to the cooperating and participating agencies and the public for a 40-day review period from November 4, 2019, to December 13, 2019.
+A draft version of the purpose and need chapter was provided to the cooperating and participating agencies and the public for a 40-day review period from November 4, 2019, to December 13, 2019.
 UDOT received about 400 comments during this period.
 The majority of the comments were related to specific alternative solutions and not to the purpose and need chapter.
 Numerous comments were received about reducing the speed limit on Wasatch Boulevard, transit solutions, not expanding S.R.
 210, and limiting the number of vehicles and people that can recreate in Little Cottonwood Canyon.
-The alternative-related comments will be considered as UDOT begins to develop transportation-related solutions based on the project purpose.

-The following list includes the comments UDOT received on the draft purpose and need chapter and UDOT's responses to those comments:
+The following list includes the comments UDOT received on the draft purpose and need chapter and UDOT's responses to those comments.